Adding images in WordPress

 The Media Library

 All the images uploaded to your website can be viewed and edited in the Media Library.
-Click Media in the left hand navigation menu of the dashboard to view.
+Click Media in the left hand navigation menu of the dashboard to view them.